Fishing Around The Bend

 First things first, you'll need a license.
 Indiana licenses can be purchased online through the Indiana Department of Natural Resources.
 DNR provides regularly updated fishing reports and detailed information on fishing around the state.

 St. Joseph River

 Thanks in large part to its emptying into Lake Michigan, the St. Joseph River makes for fantastic fishing.
-Spawning runs for salmon are a big draw during the fall, but the St. Joe is popular with anglers all the time.
+Spawning runs for salmon are a big draw during the fall and steelhead are the major attraction in late winter and early spring.
+But the St. Joe is popular with anglers all the time.
 There are several public boat launches and some hotspots for casting from the bank or wading in.